-Saint Philips Church is set a little back from the main road not far from Salford Catherdral.
+Saint Philips Church is set back, just a little, from the main road near Salford Catherdral.

 Built in 1824 it was designed by Sir Robert Smirke, the architect for the British Museum in London.